 You can serve breakfast cake on its own.
 Heck, even no need to let it cool.
 Slice with a bread knife into 8 slices.
 Then gently loose around the edges and on the bottom with flat spatula, and serve warm.

 My kids like to pour more maple syrup on top but that’s a bit too sweet for me.
 Depends what berries you use.
 You can definitely add extra maple syrup to the batter if your blueberries are sour.

-More Healthy Breakfast Recipes
+More Healthy Blueberry Recipes

-- Healthy blueberry muffins
+- Healthy lemon blueberry muffins

 - Lemon blueberry muffins

 Healthy Blueberry Breakfast Cake